olivercaine/recipe-data/README.md

 # How to use?

-You can see a demo of this being used in this [recipe UI library](http://localhost:6006/?path=/story/demos-recipedetailpage--default).
+You can see a [demo](https://olivercaine.github.io/ui-component-library) of this being used in this [recipe UI package](https://github.com/olivercaine/ui-component-library).

 1. Register the GitHub Package Registry in your .npmrc file ([additional docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry)):